loopstudio/loop-studio-guides/javascript/README.md

     }
     ```

-  * Never use the Function constructor to create a new function.
+  * Never use the Function constructor to create a new function. eslint: [`no-new-func`](https://eslint.org/docs/rules/no-new-func)

     > Why?
 Creating a function in this way evaluates a string similarly to `eval()`, which opens vulnerabilities.